Military Licensing

 You may be eligible for a Veterans Exemption and, if so, you may transfer it to your spouse.
 Apply through your County Assessor.

-If your registration renewal requires an emission inspection and you cannot have it completed in Nevada, you must have a smog check completed if you are currently residing in an area that requires emission inspections.
-Submit an EC 8 application if testing is not required in your location.
+If your registration renewal requires an emission inspection and you cannot have it completed in Nevada, you must have a smog check completed if you are currently residing in an area that requires emission inspections or submit an EC 8 application if testing is not required in your location.

 Original